emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Sophos Central

-The Energy Logserver accepts data from the Sophos Central system using the API interface.
+The ITRS Log Analytics accepts data from the Sophos Central system using the API interface.
 The Sophos Central configuration procedure is as follows: [https://github.com/sophos/Sophos-Central-SIEM-Integration](https://github.com/sophos/Sophos-Central-SIEM-Integration)

 Pipeline configuration in Logstash collector: